anton-afanasev/stats/index.md

 # Overview

 Course for DSBA students of the HSE, that introduces basic concepts of probability theory and statistics.
-The topics include the definitions of probability, Central Limit Theorem, distributions of random variables, estimators and their applications.
-The course contains a variety of practical exercises with the solutions and essential theory.
+The topics include the definitions of probability, Central Limit Theorem, distributions of random variables, estimators, hypotheses testing and their applications.
+The course contains a variety of practical exercises with solutions and essential theory.

 ![](cc.svg)